blocknative/assist/README.md

 ### Call `onboard`

-At some point in your dapp's workflow, you'll want to ensure users have the proper environment.
+At some point in your dapp's workflow, you'll want to ensure users are within an environment which will allow them to make transactions, such as a browser with MetaMask, unlocked wallet, etc.
 This is done by calling `onboard`.
-Some dapps will call `onboard` immediately upon any page load.
+Some dapps might want to call `onboard` immediately upon any page load.
 Others may wait until loading certain pages or until a certain button is clicked.
 In any event, it is as simple as calling: